JB395/Pool-Payout-Manager/README.md

 # Delegating Address to Super Staker

 Qtum Offline Staking allows the address for a non-staking wallet (capable of making the delegation assignment transaction) to be delegated to a Super Staker.
 Offline Staking is non-custodial: the delegation user keeps full control of their coins and private keys.
-The address delegation is made via a smart contract transaction from the delegation user’s wallet which identifies the delegator’s address, the Super Staker address, and the fee the delegator agrees to pay.
+The address delegation is made via a smart contract transaction from the delegation user's wallet which identifies the delegator's address, the Super Staker address, and the fee the delegator agrees to pay.
 If the Super Staker accepts this fee, it will begin staking the delegated address UTXOs.

 The normal rules for staking UTXOs apply to delegated UTXOs: